Maryland Governor’s Cup Series

 (c) “Grandfather” Qualification.
 A rider who wishes to enter a Junior Field Master’s Chase may seek the consent of the MSA Chief Steward to enter based on his/her past performance(s) in Junior Field Master’s Chases with the same horse or pony.

-- Points for the Foxhall Farm Cup Team Chase: In a year when this event is hosted by a Maryland hunt, one point will be awarded to each of the three winning riders of the fast time event, toward awards that include this event.
-All horses and ponies completing the fast time event will receive .5 points toward awards that include this event.
+(a) Points for the Foxhall Farm Cup Team Chase: In a year when this event is hosted by a Maryland hunt, one point will be awarded to each of the three winning riders and horses of the fast time event, towards awards that include this event.

-- Field Master Chases: Riders will follow the Field Master over a flagged course.
+9. Field Master Chases: Riders will follow the Field Master over a flagged course.
 The field will be released by the Field Master to race for the finish after the last jump.
 The Field Master may ask the field to circle or queue at any point.
 Any rider passing the Field Master before the field is released will be eliminated.
 That rider may either pull up, or circle back and rejoin the field, but will not be placed or earn points.
 Riders must jump all fences.
-If a refusal occurs, that rider may circle and re-try without interference to other riders.
+If a refusaloccurs, thatridermay circle and re-try without interference to other riders.
 Fallen riders may not remount and continue.
 The Field Master or the Outrider at their discretion may ask a rider to retire, if the Master believes that safety may be a concern.
 Proper hunting or racing attire is required.
-Non-Thoroughbreds should be declared at time of entry.
+Non- Thoroughbreds should be declared at time of entry.
 All riders must meet the qualifications of “fairly hunted” in Condition No. 7, above.